Travel Rewards Doesn't Get Easier Than This: Capital One® Venture® Rewards Credit Card

 There is a $59 annual fee for this card that is waived the first year.
 Also, Capital One was the first major credit card issuer to eliminate foreign transaction fees on all of its products.
 Even today, most other credit cards will charge a 3% fee on all transactions processed outside of the United States.

 Annual fee.
-The annual fee of $59 is not terrible, but there are plenty of fee free cards on the market.
-In fact, Capital One offers their Capital One® VentureOne® Rewards Credit Card without an annual fee.
+The annual fee of $59 is not terrible, but there are plenty of cards on the market with no annual fee.
+In fact, Capital One offers their Capital One VentureOne Rewards Credit Card without an annual fee.
 This card is almost identical the Venture Rewards card, except you only get 1.25 miles per dollar spent instead of two.

 Who This Card Is Best For

 This is the ideal card for credit card users who are not getting two cents in value for each dollar spent on their airline or hotel credit cards.
-In many instances, these are travelers who would like to take shorter trips that don't maximize the value of their frequent flier mile awards.
+In many instances, these are travelers who would like to take shorter trips that don't maximize the value of their frequent flyer mile awards.
 But in general, this is the card for people who want to earn competitive rewards that they can apply to any airline, hotel, or rental car without restrictions.